Ostrensky/starter-hugo-academic/content/authors/admin/_index.md

   - course: PhD in Economics
     institution: Universidade Federal do Paraná
     year: 2024
-  - course: MEng in Economics
+  - course: MSc in Economics
     institution: Universidade Federal do Paraná
     year: 2018
   - course: BSc in Economics